7 Tech CEOs And Execs On Why Obama Was Innovator In Chief

 Laura Weidman Powers, cofounder and CEO of tech diversity nonprofit Code2040, points out that Obama "was the first president to leverage social media as a tool for mass communication, and his presidency coincided with the rise of important technologies like artificial intelligence, virtual reality, and self-driving cars."
 Yet, crucially, Weidman Powers believes, Obama "saw technology as a human issue.
 He understood that America is stronger and more effective when we empower all of our citizens with the tools to build the innovation economy."

 That's given validation and urgency to efforts within the tech community to widen diversity, says Weidman Powers.
 And at a personal level, it's "what convinced me to accept an offer to join U.S. CTO Megan Smith [the third, after Todd Park and Aneesh Chopra, to hold the role] at the White House for a six-month 'tour of duty'."
-During that stint, Weidman Powers worked with Smith to "compile a best practices report on diversity in the tech workforce," an action plan she hopes can continue to guide the tech sector's efforts on those fundamentally "human" issues in the years ahead.
+During that stint, Weidman Powers worked with Smith to "compile a best-practices report on diversity in the tech workforce," an action plan she hopes can continue to guide the tech sector's efforts on those fundamentally "human" issues in the years ahead.

 He Invested In Digital Infrastructure